MAKEUP PRODUCTS (NON-PERMANENT)

 67782

-Chemicals linked to cancer can be found in food, water, and a lot of other common items.
-Yet, no type of consumer items is subject to less government management than cosmetics and other personal care products, including AIRBRUSH BRONZER.
-While many of the chemicals and contaminants in cosmetics probably pose minimal risk, being exposed to some is linked to significant health concerns, such as cancer.
+Contaminants and chemicals linked to cancer are found in food and many other commonly used products.
+Still, no area of consumer products is susceptible to less government direction than cosmetics and other personal products, including AIRBRUSH BRONZER.
+Though many of the contaminants and chemicals in cosmetics probably present little risk, your exposure to some has been linked to critical health concerns, such as cancer.